 The Google PageSpeed insights tester is completely free, and whether your an SEO or a business owner managing a website, make sure as part of general maintenance that you’re running your website through the PageSpeed tester and fixing any issues it identifies.

 Top tips to speed up your website

 - Use lazy loading: This is now a native HTML5 tag that you can implement on images by putting ‘loading=“lazy”’ into your image insert code.

 I hope these tips help you to improve your page load times.
-This will improve your websites user experience, and it will keep Google very happy too.
+This will improve your websites user experience (UX), and it will keep Google very happy too.
 You can use the Google PageSpeed tester to analyze your website and see where it falls.
 Sometimes you might see your desktop version is showing a better result than mobile, that’s normal as Google attempts to mimic the real life load times of visitors depending on what device they’re using.
 Also, don’t panic if your website isn’t showing a perfect result, most websites can use simple techniques to fix any issues flagged, some websites are heavy in terms of functionality, and so it can be more difficult to get a great page speed on an e-commerce website vs a brochure website due to the nature of all of the functionality provided, which naturally takes longer to load.

-Watch the video below for a real life case study on my clients website.
 Need help with your website SEO, just contact me on firstname.lastname@example.org and I’m ready to assist.